e271828e/Flight.jl/docs/notes/design/trim_environment_walkthrough.md

 ## The four quadrants

-The two axes are orthogonal: (elimination | enlargement) × ((a) component-produced | (b) slot-held).
-All four combinations are legal, and here is one sketch of each. **These are illustrative** — the exact spellings of slot writes, face names and helper signatures are not all fixed by the spec, and where a sketch guesses, it guesses in the direction of readability.
+The two axes are orthogonal: (elimination | enlargement) × ((a) component-produced | (b) root-input-held).
+All four combinations are legal, and here is one sketch of each. **These are illustrative** — the exact spellings of root-input writes, face names and helper signatures are not all fixed by the spec, and where a sketch guesses, it guesses in the direction of readability.
 Said once, for all four.